russcd/Ancestry_HMM/README.md

         $ brew install armadillo

-If you cannot get a root installation of armadillo, the following stackoverflow link is helpful for linking a locally installed armadillo during compilation: http://stackoverflow.com/questions/10168181/armadillo-installation.
+If you cannot get a root installation of armadillo, we recommend miniconda3

+	$ conda install -c conda-forge armadillo

+Information on how to link a conda-based installation of armadillo during compilation and runtime is provided in src/Makefile.

 It is also recommend that users install the google-perftools package as compilation using tcmalloc tends to decrease runtimes, sometimes substantially.
 However, this is not necessary to use the software.